ShinyTrinkets/twofold.ts/docs/variables.md

 <set current={servers.alpha} ip=`${current.ip}` />
 ```

-In this example, all the following tags will receive the "servers" object and `ip="10.0.0.1"`.
+In this example, all the following tags will receive the "servers" object and
+`ip="10.0.0.1"`.

 The **toml** tag must be a double-tag.
-You can load the TOML into a group name just like the `set` and `json` tags, by specifying the group name as a zero prop.
+You can load the TOML into a group name
+just like the `set` and `json` tags, by specifying the group name as a zero
+prop.

-TOML data will be merged with any other `set`, `json` or `import` data declared before.
+TOML data will be merged with any other `set`, `json` or `import` data declared
+before.

 ## Import variables

+NOTE: The Import functionality is still experimental.

-You can import variables from `set`, `json` or `toml` tags included in other files.
+You can import variables from `set`, `json` or `toml` tags included in other
+files.
 You cannot import anything from other tags (currently).

-The import syntax is very similar to the JavaScript import, and you can import anywhere in your code, not only at the beginning.
+The import syntax is very similar to the JavaScript import, and you can import
+anywhere in your code, not only at the beginning.

 All tags are public, you don't have to "export" them like in JavaScript.